outsinre/outsinre.github.com/_posts/2015-09-18-git-diff-patch.md

     patch -p1 < /path/to/cjktty.patch
     ```
     If error occurs, you can reverse the command by adding *-R* option.
-8. If /usr/src/linux source is polluted with modification and patch, you can re-install the kernel source.
+8. If /usr/src/linux source is polluted with modification or patch, you can re-install the kernel source.

     ```bash
     emerge -av --unmerge gentoo-sources-4.0.5